adhemarfontes/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Output file average_vars.txt

 File containing the final tidy  dataset request by the project.
-Each row represents an unique combination of subject (TEST/TRAIN) and activity (LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS) and the variables
+Each row represents an unique combination of subject id and activity (LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS) and the variables

 Below the classification columns:

-* Subject: TEST ou TRAIN
+* Subject: ID present on files subject_test.txt / subject_train.txt
 * Activity: LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS
 * Count: number of record in the original file for each combination of subject and activity